 e) Compute the atmospheric loss Latm_j,n (dB) applicable to each of the distances Dj,n computed in c) above.

-f) Compute the EIRPC_j,n (dB(W/BWRef)), that is the maximum e.i.r.p. that can be radiated in the pfd mask’s reference bandwidth by the A-ESIMss towards each of the N points to be compliant with the set(s) of pre-established pfd limits, as per the following equation:
+f) Compute the EIRPC_j,n (dB(W/BWRef)), that is the maximum e.i.r.p. that can be radiated in the pfd mask’s reference bandwidth by the A-ESIMs towards each of the N points to be compliant with the set(s) of pre-established pfd limits, as per the following equation:

 EIRPC_j,nδn,γn=pfdδn+10log104π(Dj,n∙1000)2+ Lf j,n+Latm_j,n +Lpol (4)

 g) Compute the minimum EIRPC_j across all values calculated at the previous step, EIRPC_j = Min (EIRPC_j,n (δn, γn)).
-The output of this last step is the maximum EIRPC that can be radiated by the A-ESIMss to ensure it complies with the set(s) of pre-established pfd limits with respect to all angles δn at the altitude Hj.
+The output of this last step is the maximum EIRPC that can be radiated by the A-ESIMs to ensure it complies with the set(s) of pre-established pfd limits with respect to all angles δn at the altitude Hj.
 There will be one EIRPC_j for each of the Hj altitudes considered.

 The output of step iii) is summarised in Table A.2.2 below: